 Lessor An individual or entity that owns property or assets and enters into a lease agreement with a lessee to allow the lessee to use the property in exchange for regular rental payments.
 The lessor, also known as the Landlord or property owner, transfers possession and use of the property to the lessee for an agreed-upon period meeting terms outlined in the lease contract.

 Licensee An individual or entity that enters into a license agreement with a licensor to rent or use property.
-The licensee is also known as the renter or tenant (in this context, the Grazing Operator).
+The licensee is also known as the renter or tenant; in this context, the ‘Grazing Operator’.

 Licensor An individual or entity that owns property or assets and enters into a license agreement with a licensee to license the use of the property in exchange for regular rental payments.
 The licensor, also known as the Landlord or property owner, transfers possession and use of the property to the licensee for an agreed-upon period and terms outlined in the license contract.
+In this context, the ‘Landlord’.

 Lien A legal right or claim against a property by a creditor, securing the payment of a debt or obligation with the property.